AlamoEngine-Tools/eaw.modinfo/README.md

 ### Dependency Resolving Test Cases

-Node `A` is always the mod that should get executed.
-Everything behind  `:` means these are the direct dependencies.
+Node `A` is always the mod that should be loaded.
+Every mod following after  `:` are direct dependencies of the mod, if multiple they are separated by a comma.

 ```
 A : B, C